-If you are looking for something new to do with your kids, I have rounded up some AWESOME websites about Japanese Children’s Games!!
+If you are looking for something new to do with your kids,ย I have the perfect resource for you.

-1) あそびきょうしつ (Classroom of Play) is FULL of fun games that children in Japan play!
-The games are divided into several sections: outdoor games, games using items from nature, parent-child activities, water games, etc. It is all in Japanese but you can probably use Google Translate to read it in your language.
+ใใใฏในใธใฅใผใใฅใใจใใใis FULL of fun games that children in Japan play (doesn’t require technology or money!)!
+The games are divided into several sections: outdoor games, games using items from nature, parent-child activities, water games, etc. The original site is all in Japanese but they’ve recently added an ENGLISH SITE as well!ย There are seriously SO MANY games…36 different versions of the game TAG alone!

 Here are some games that I plan to play with my kids asap!